 Those in charge are capable of influencing people they are in charge of.
 In that case, the environment can be tuned to fit the powerful.

-Here are the examples and statmentsstatements that can support all these three theories:
+Here are the examples and statements that can support all these three theories:

 As for the first theory, like the beginning of the excerpt from <<The Fundamental Concepts of Metaphysics>>said, “A human being who—as we say—is in good humour brings a lively atmosphere with them.”
 In other words, the atmosphere brought by people can be infectious.
 For instance, when the class clown comes into the room, the spirit of the room will definitely be delighted.
 However, if we let a businessman who is about to declare bankruptcy, the atmosphere will obviously be more downtrodden.
 This point can also be illustrated with what recently happened during our daily class.
 During the discussion, all classmates were enthusiastically proposing their own opinions no matter how funny those opinions were.
 However, when Dr. Eglash started to talk, the whole class tended to be more silent.
 Seldom did we dare present these “funny” ideas.
 Then the discussion became more scientific and academic rather than “Harambe-like.”
 That is how attunement is present in terms of the spirit of a discussion in a class.
 Dr. Eglash could have used some attunements to tune the discussion back on track.
 Attunements can also be present in a number of other forms.

 Culture is also a classical way in which attunement is applied.
 In United States, there are people from different races.
 There are native Americans, Asians, Europeans, and even Africans here.
 However, all of these people are tuned into Americans.
 Take Chinese as an example.
 Known as ABC, American born Chinese children are more used to coke-cola, scrambled eggs, and, Xbox while traditional Chinese children are seen as tea drinkers, extremely good at math, and to think highly of their teachers.
 Even in the famous game “Cards Against Humanity,” there is a card known as “Asian not good at math”.
 That is how these Chinese people are tuned into different patterns to fit various living environments via non-identical attunements.

-When it comes to the second theory, as for the temporarily ignored attunementcould still be explained with the example of what happened during the class.
-It can also be well illustrated with the video we watched on the day of tuning the Hindu music instruments.
-At the beginning of that video, students are required to count the time that people in white throw and catch the ball.
-When students are only focusing on counting the people in white, no one is paying attention to the strange black gorilla passed by till the instructor pointed out the fact.
-In this case, the attunements brought by the gorilla is totally missed.
+When it comes to the second theory, the temporarily ignored attunements can be explained with the example of what happened during the class.
+The second theory can also be well illustrated with the video we watched on the day of tuning the Hindu music instruments.
+At the beginning of that video, students are required to count the time that the people dressed in white throw and catch the ball.
+When students are only focusing on counting the people in white, no one was paying attention to the strange black gorilla that walked by until the instructor pointed the gorilla out .
+In this case, the attunements associated with the gorilla are ignored.

 That is how attunements could be ignored, and there is another key word “temporary”.

 In addition to attunements, the 2nd theory also present the concept of temporary attunements.

-The other key word “temporary” is of great importance here, because barely no one could focus on one thing all the time, and the moment they are not paying attention, they are being tuned into the main pattern of attunements.
-It can be compared with swimming toward the opposite direction of river.
-It is quite easy at the beginning to swim towards the opposite direction, however, it gets harder and harder.
-Finally, swimmers will flow with the river.
+The key word “temporary” is of great importance here, because barely no one could focus on one thing all the time, and the moment they are not paying attention, they are being tuned into the main pattern of attunements.
+This concept can be compared with swimming upstream.
+It is quite easy at the beginning to swim in the opposite direction, however, it gets harder and harder.
+Finally,when it becomes too difficult, swimmers will flow with the river.